Nan sheng nü sheng xiang qian chong: Current obstacles

-Female's track
+Women's track

-Obstacle Number One: "Mind the steps"("步步生花" in Chinese)
+Obstacle 1: "Mind the Steps" ("步步生花" in Chinese)

 In this obstacle, contestant must step on the "Lotus" about 80 centimeters above the pool, one by one.

-Obstacle Number Two: "The Trampolines"("排山倒海" in Chinese)
+Obstacle 2: "The Trampolines" ("排山倒海" in Chinese)

 There are two trampolines trembling above the pool.
 The contestant should walk through the quivering trampolines to finish the obstacle.

-Obstacle Number Three: "The Rings"("龙凤双环" in Chinese)
+Obstacle 3: "The Rings" ("龙凤双环" in Chinese)

 There are two podiums standing 2.5 meters above the pool.
 The contestant's job is going through the podiums to move on, just like triple long jump.
 Sounds easy?
 But there are two pointers with rings turning around above the podiums, so you must dodge them to move on.

-Obstacle Number Four: "Turning Around"("铁掌水上漂" in Chinese)
+Obstacle 4: "Turning Around" ("铁掌水上漂" in Chinese)

 In this obstacle, there are three turntables turning in random directions.
 The contestant must race through the turntables.
 If someone lies on one single turntable for 3 seconds, the table will automatically turn faster so that she will be turned into the pool and out of the show.

-Obstacle Number Five: "Big Moves"("乾坤大挪移" in Chinese)
+Obstacle 5: "Big Moves" ("乾坤大挪移" in Chinese)

 This obstacle may be the most difficult and dangerous one of the show's obstacles.
 The five platforms are turning in random directions and trembling.
 What's more, the "fists" on all the platforms are manufacturing interference to the contestants, so he or she must overcome the shock and struggle to go through this obstacle.

-Obstacle Number Six: "Go Over the Beam"("弹指神通" in Chinese)
+Obstacle 6: "Go Over the Beam"("弹指神通" in Chinese)

 Just like the English obstacle name, the contestant must go over the 8-meter-long beam, dodging the turning "fingers" to win.

-Obstacle Number Seven: "Dodge It"("飞檐走壁" in Chinese)
+Obstacle 7: "Dodge It" ("飞檐走壁" in Chinese)

 The contestant must dodge both the swinging W-sized stand and the 2 turning columns to deal with it.

-Obstacle Number Eight: "The Final Stage"("登峰造极" in Chinese)
+Obstacle 8: "The Final Stage" ("登峰造极" in Chinese)

 This is the last and the easiest one of the tracks, just move on to the 6-meter-high final stage to win.

-Male's track
+Men's track

-Obstacle Number One: "Be Quick"("箭步如飞" in Chinese)
+Obstacle 1: "Be Quick" ("箭步如飞" in Chinese)

 This job may be easy, just switching yourself to the next obstacle.
 But the turning bars add the difficulty.

-Obstacle Number Two: "The Flabellums"("排山倒海" in Chinese)
+Obstacle 2: "The Flabellums" ("排山倒海" in Chinese)

 Three flabellums in a row are turning in the same direction, contestant must go with the flabellums to deal with this obstacle.

-Obstacle Number Three: "Rolling Down"("腾云驾雾" in Chinese)
+Obstacle 3: "Rolling Down" ("腾云驾雾" in Chinese)

 You must hug the cylinder on the huge stand and roll down beyond the pool.

-Obstacle Number Four: "Turning Around"
+Obstacle 4: "Turning Around"

-It has the same setting as the Female's Track's Obstacle 4.
+It has the same setting as the women's track's Obstacle 4.

-Obstacle Number Five: "Big Moves"
+Obstacle 5: "Big Moves"

-It has the same setting as the Female's Track's Obstacle 5.
+It has the same setting as the women's track's Obstacle 5.

-Obstacle Number Six: "Deck the Balls"("斗转星移" in Chinese)
+Obstacle 6: "Deck the Balls" ("斗转星移" in Chinese)

 This obstacle is the same as Wipeout's original obstacle, "The Big Balls".
 But there is a flatbed before the last big ball, and the second one and the last one are moving up and down.